 Guided slow breathing to reduce stress and blood pressure

 If you’ve been anywhere else on this website, you’ll know that we have created guided slow breathing audio tracks specifically for this purpose.
 You can listen to samples of them here: Breathe Slow audio samples

 There are five sets of tracks, with breathing prompts for different breathing paces.
 The full set of tracks are available to buy as digital downloads – click here.

 The fastest (and probably closest to your natural breathing rate) is 10 breaths per minute (that’s ten breaths in, ten breaths out).
 Then there’s 8, 6, 5, and 4 per minute.
 So you can gradually work your way down to slower and slower breathing rates as you get more used to it, for deeper relaxation.

 For each breathing pace, there are four different tracks.
 Three have different kinds of background music, since listening to music has also been shown to be beneficial for lowering stress and blood pressure.
 The fourth track just has the breathing prompts.
 This is in case you prefer to play your own music in the background, or you might just like to listen to the breathing prompts on their own.

 Anyway, have a wee listen.
-If you do decide to buy the tracks, you’ll also get a copy of our book, Lower Your Blood Pressure Naturally – The Complete 9 Step Guide.
+If you do decide to buy the tracks, you can also get a copy of our book, Lower Your Blood Pressure Naturally – The Complete 9 Step Guide.
 (You can buy the tracks on their own though too, if lowering blood pressure is not an issue for you.)

 This is an easy-to-follow step-by-step guide to lowering your blood pressure through changes in your diet, your activities and through relaxation techniques.
 Slow breathing to reduce stress and blood pressure is just one of many options.
 The book also contains loads of handy tips on how to easily integrate these changes into your daily life for maximum blood pressure reduction.